ramonpereira/jadis/README.md

 # Jadis: An AND/OR Heuristic Search Planner for FOND Planning

-Jadis is a FOND planner that employs AND/OR heuristic search.
+Jadis is a FOND planner that employs AND/OR heuristic search (AO* and LAO*).